Old-Fashioned Chicken Vegetable Soup is a good recipe anytime, but especially during flu season!

 Add broth, water, and spices, bring to a boil.

-Add chicken, and more veg (broccoli, and corn).
-Simmer 15 minutes or ’til veggies are tender.
+Add chicken, and more veg (broccoli and corn).
+Reduce heat to low and simmer 15 minutes or ’til veggies are tender.
 You many need to add more broth or water if you want more broth for your stuffed up head.

 Head to the couch with your bowl of soup-for-sick-people.

 ‘course you don’t need to be sick to enjoy this yummy soup.
 But here’s to a winter without cold and flu.
 Fingers crossed! 🤞 It took about 5 days and a few boxes of tissues before I finally moved off the couch.

 This soup freezes well.
 Just pack in an airtight container (leave about an inch of space at the top of the container because soup expands as it freezes).